Meet the Founder

 After the dissolution of the coal industry, Tazewell was seeing a 10% decrease in population every year.
 Back of the Dragon has breathed life back into Main Street with the opening of 4 restaurants, cabins, a bed and breakfast, an upcoming motorcycle repair shop, monster truck events facilitated by Danny Addison (who has helped Larry immensely as Vice President of Back of the Dragon) and…the new Back of the Dragon store!

 From its inception, Larry has successfully sold merchandise out of his 400 square foot double trailer gift shop…but, growth in Tazewell is the goal.
-The new 5,000 square foot Back of the Dragon store slated to open Summer 2019 will feature a brewery, specialty coffee, yogurt, food trucks, merchandise, open seating, a patio and an opportunity for sports car and motorcycle enthusiasts to sit back, relax and talk about their ride.
+The new 5,000 square foot Back of the Dragon store opening in May 2020 will feature a brewery, specialty coffee, yogurt, food trucks, merchandise, open seating, a patio and an opportunity for sports car and motorcycle enthusiasts to sit back, relax and talk about their ride.

 “I want Back of the Dragon to be a safe place where people come to ride, have a great time, and come back and do it again” Larry describes.
 He credits his success to God, his family and the people of Tazewell who believed in him and his idea.
 “It is humbling to realize that only in America can you have a dream, and if you work hard you can make it come true.
 God blessed me with something that would give back to the community and keep people coming back for years.
 Tazewell is now a place where you can raise your kids and they can actually stay after graduation because there are now opportunities here in our community” Larry explains as he considers where he is today.